Why do programmers do nothing even with neural networks

 print(savedArray.first!)

-At the first check, CRUD has been processed an exception in which the reading of the remote Aitem will already be unavailable.
+During the first CRUD check, exception handling has been implemented, in which case reading of the remote item will no longer be available.

 class SQLiteRepository: CRUDRepository {